-Comments: This is a catch-all category for any Belgian-style beer not fitting any other Belgian style category.
-The category can be used for clones of specific beers (e.g., Orval, La Chouffe); to produce a beer fitting a broader style that doesn't have its own category or to create an artisanal or experimental beer of the brewer's own choosing (e.g., strong Belgian golden ale with spices, something unique).
+Comments: This is a catch-all style for any Belgian-style beer not fitting any other Belgian style.
+The style can be used for clones of specific beers (e.g., Orval, La Chouffe); to produce a beer fitting a broader style that doesn't have its own style or to create an artisanal or experimental beer of the brewer's own choosing (e.g., strong Belgian golden ale with spices, something unique).
 Creativity is the only limit in brewing but the entrants must identify what is special about their entry.

-The judges must understand the brewer's intent in order to properly judge an entry in this category.
-THE BREWER MUST SPECIFY EITHER THE BEER BEING CLONED, THE NEW STYLE
+The judges must understand the brewer's intent in order to properly judge an entry in this style.
+THE BREWER MUST SPECIFY EITHER THE

-THE BREWER MUST SPECIFY EITHER THE BEER BEING CLONED, THE NEW STYLE BEING PRODUCED OR THE SPECIAL INGREDIENTS OR PROCESSES USED.
+BREWER MUST SPECIFY EITHER THE BEER BEING CLONED, THE NEW STYLE BEING PRODUCED OR THE SPECIAL INGREDIENTS OR PROCESSES USED.

 Additional background information on the style and/or beer may be provided to judges to assist in the judging, including style parameters or detailed descriptions of the beer.
-Beers fitting other Belgian categories should not be entered in this category.
+Beers fitting other Belgian categories should not be entered in this style.